ArjunRamesh77/LOCIS/README.md

 # README #

-This is the primary repository for the LOCIS project
+This is the primary repository for the LOCIS project.
+An object oriented DSL for modeling and simulation.